hedvanoliveira/jQuery.handleStorage/README.md

 #### Default usage using HTML5 localStorage with AES encryption
 If you wish to use persistent storage and provide some additional security to the saved form data a transparent AES-CBC encryption method is available.
-This option does require the Gibberish-AES plug-in as noted above.
+This option does require the SJCL plug-in as noted above.

 ```javascript
 $('#form').handleStorage({aes:true});